alykhan10/UBC-Teaching-Assistanship-APSC-160/C Programming/Easy/IsPalindrome/problem.md

 ## Notes

-I gave you nothing in `template.c`
+The `template.c` file has no template